-Especially when using the driver in parallel operation the absolute deviation of the signal propagation delay time from the input to the output is a key parameter.
-Depending on the settings made the SKYPER® 42 LJ R driver provides a very low jitter of typically ± 3 ns.
-Therefore the analogue filter has to be enabled and the driver's internal dead time generator has to be set to inactive.
-The dead time generator is inactive, if either the interlock feature is disabled via the CFG_IDT pin or the dead time of the applied pulse pattern is longer than 2 μ s.
-A detailed description of the interlock function and the dead time generation could be found in chapter 5.2.
+Depending on the settings made the SKYPER® 12 PV driver provides a very low jitter of typically ± 3 ns.
+For this mode, the analogue filter has to be enabled and the driver's internal dead time generator has to be set inactive.
+The dead time generator is inactive, if either the interlock feature is disabled via the CFG_IDT pin or the dead time of the applied pulse pattern is longer than the dead time of internal generator of the driver of typically $2\mu s$.
+A detailed description of the interlock function and the dead time generation is referred in chapter 5.2.

-CFG_FLT CFG_IDT Setting Filter time Delay time Jitter HIGH HIGH/LOW Digital filter 390ns 830ns ±12.5ns LOW HIGH Analogue filter 200ns 500ns ±3ns /±12.5ns LOW LOW Analogue filter 200ns 500ns ±3ns
+CFG_FLT CFG_IDT Setting Filter time Delay time Jitter HIGH HIGH/LOW Digital filter 390ns 830ns ±12.5ns LOW LOW Analogue filter 200ns 500ns ±3ns /±12.5ns LOW HIGH Analogue filter 200ns 500ns ±3ns